cue-lang/cue/doc/ref/spec.md

 from the Go specification as a result.

 CUE draws its influence from many languages.
-Its main influences were BCL/ GCL (internal to Google), LKB (LinGO), Go, and JSON.
+Its main influences were BCL/GCL (internal to Google), LKB (LinGO), Go, and JSON.
 Others are Swift, Typescript, Javascript, Prolog, NCL (internal to Google), Jsonnet, HCL, Flabbergast, Nix, JSONPath, Haskell, Objective-C, and Python.